tyo8/ECA_Demo/README.md

 ECA Demo is a MATLAB repository to share the code and a small-scale example of the simulator and reconstruction engine described in "Enhancement-Constrained Acceleration: A Robust Reconstruction Framework in Breast DCE-MRI" [**ref**].

-The minimal dataset of "Enhancement-Constrained Acceleration: A Robust Reconstruction Framework in Breast DCE-MRI" is publicly available and can be found [here](https://uchicago.app.box.com/s/3vfvdot8hzqausgr0mwfd85iwqce0dkq).
+The minimal dataset of "Enhancement-Constrained Acceleration: A Robust Reconstruction Framework in Breast DCE-MRI" is publicly available and can be found [here](https://uchicago.app.box.com/s/3vfvdot8hzqausgr0mwfd85iwqce0dkq) and here (link tbd).

 More detail on the reconstruction algorithm and input/output data strucutres can be found in **Algorithms_and_data_structures.pdf**.